 The float test is not a kitchen myth, but it isn’t the best indicator of a starter being ripe.
 Different situations affect how well a starter floats that have nothing to do with how ready a starter is.
 A starter that isn’t ready can still pass the float test, and active ones often fail.

-What flour is best for sourdough starters
+What flour is best for sourdough starters?

 Gluten can break down when it’s been matured for too long.
-This is due to the amount of organic acids increasing and as they run out of fresh flour, they start to eat the gluten strands.
+This is due to the number of organic acids increasing and as they run out of fresh flour, they start to eat the gluten strands.
 High protein flour has more gluten, making it more tolerable for long fermentation.
-They also generally retain more ash in the milling process which adds minerals which act like food for the bacteria to consume.
+They also generally retain more ash in the milling process which adds minerals that act like food for the bacteria to consume.

 Why does my sourdough starter never float?